TaraTritt/dapp-starter/README.md

 }
 ```

-13. Run your app locally on port 3000
+13. Run your app locally on port 3000. **Make sure to execute this command from the root directory of your project**

 ```shell
 yarn start